Latest travel updates on Coronavirus (COVID19) here

 After a leisurely breakfast, we’ll further explore The Bay of Islands during a Hole in the Rock Dolphin Seeker Cruise.
 This special excursion will take us to a unique rock formation with a hole that, according to Māori legend, local warriors used to paddle through before departing for battle.
 Drops of water from the cave ceiling were a good omen.
 Beyond this formation, keep your eyes on the sea for marine wildlife.
 After lunch on your own, we’ll reboard our transfer and head back to Auckland for our glorious Farewell Dinner at one of the city’s best restaurants, a gay-owned Italian restaurant.

 As the final day of our tour, there are no activities planned.
-Whether you’re continuing on to our gay New Zealand: Active South Island Expedition or heading home, a private airport transfer has been arranged.
+Whether you’re continuing on to our gay New Zealand: Active South Island Expedition or heading home, a shared airport shuttle has been arranged.
 Safe travels!

 Our Founder Robert Sharp shares how Out Adventures plans on safely restarting tours.Read More